pranavpandey/dynamic-engine/README.md

 ### Monitor foreground app

-It can be used to monitor the foreground app to perform actions based on the foreground app.
+It can be used to monitor the foreground app to perform actions based on it.
 It is currently in `beta` stage so, more improvements will be done in the future.

 It will not run by default to save resources.
 It should be started explicitly by calling the